Mr. Mercedes: Reception

-Mr. Mercedes received positive reviews, with many critics responding well to the book being different from King's "standard horror stories" and being a "compelling crime novel."
-It received a 4.07/5 score on Goodreads, dropping to 3.87 as of 19 January with 43,562 ratings and a 4/5 on Barnes & Noble.

 Michael Marshall Smith of The Guardian noted the novel "is firmly positioned in suspense-thriller territory and the non-supernatural world – somewhere King evidently feels increasingly at home. … At its heart, Mr Mercedes is a traditional cat-and-mouse story about a psychopathic killer and the renegade cop who makes it his mission to bring him down."
 Considering three levels of evaluation – quality per se, expectations of King's "readers who return for his distinctively unstoppable storytelling engine, his particular and hugely dependable voice", and rules of "whichever genre" King increasingly departs to, he sums up: "Good book?
 Hell, yes.
 Good Stephen King book?
 Absolutely."
 Brian Truitt of USA Today gave the novel 3 and 1/2 stars: "With an accidental gumshoe and a freaky serial killer, … Mr. Mercedes takes the old detective genre in an excellent, modern direction".
 He commended "a fascinating look at what makes a serial killer in a post-9/11 context", adding that King also "really succeeds with Hodges' companions".
 Sheryll Connelly of The New York Daily News stated the novel is "telling a story that could almost be characterized as sweet except of course for the sociopath on a bloody rampage.
-King will be King, and he’s never less than scary.
-Who in their right mind would want him to be?" and noted that this is one of his books where instead of it being "horrific, King expresses outright tenderness and it’s evident here."
+King will be King, and he's never less than scary.
+Who in their right mind would want him to be?" and noted that this is one of his books where instead of it being "horrific, King expresses outright tenderness and it's evident here."

 Tasha Robinson of The A.V.
 Club was more reserved, writing that the novel opens with its best moment and "sags significantly in the middle, but it barrels toward a memorable conclusion … his tense, propulsive, ultra-fast-paced climax here seems like it was written with the movie in mind".
-Her main complaint was "a collection of laughably creaky old tropes at the center … a halfhearted stop at Señor Lazy’s Bargain Cliché Bin … predictable King-isms … a cutout character following a well-worn path".
+Her main complaint was "a collection of laughably creaky old tropes at the center … a halfhearted stop at Señor Lazy's Bargain Cliché Bin … predictable King-isms … a cutout character following a well-worn path".
 But she praised the novel for being "unusual in its dedication to surprising readers" and found it "a major step up from his previous book, Doctor Sleep".

 Adaptation

-In January 2015, it was announced that Mr. Mercedes would be turned into a limited television series.
+In January 2015, it was announced that Mr Mercedes would be turned into a limited television series.
 David E. Kelley was slated to write the project and Jack Bender would direct.
-Kelley and Stephen King serve as executive producers.
-On October 10, 2017, the Audience network announced that the series would be renewed for season 2, and conclude the story from the original Mr. Mercedes novel.
+Kelley and Stephen King served as executive producers.
+On October 10, 2017, the Audience network announced that the series would be renewed for season 2 and conclude the story from the original Mr Mercedes novel.
 The third season was broadcast between September and November 2019.